How to Read a Psycho-Educational Report in Ireland: Scores, Terms, and What Happens Next

 A Note on Private vs NEPS Reports

-When commissioning a private assessment, always verify the psychologist's PSI registration via the PSI online directory before booking.
-A report from an unregistered practitioner will not be accepted by the school system, the State Examinations Commission, or the CAO DARE scheme.
+When commissioning a private assessment, verify the psychologist's PSI listing via the PSI online directory before booking and check the evidence requirements of the intended process.
+A report from a practitioner who does not meet the relevant process's requirements may not be accepted by the school, the State Examinations Commission, or the CAO DARE scheme.

 Get Your Free Ireland Evaluation Request Letter Template